Nifty January 2019 futures at premium

-Reliance Industries, ICICI Bank and Zee Entertainment Enterprises were the top traded individual stock futures contracts in F&O segment of NSE.
+Yes Bank, Reliance Industries and ICICI Bank were the top traded individual stock futures contracts in F&O segment of NSE.

 The January 2019 F&O contracts expire on 31 January 2019.